-struct futhark_i32_1d futhark_new_i32_1d(struct futhark_context ctx, int32_t data, int64_t dim0)

-Asynchronously create a new array based on the given data.
+- struct futhark_i32_1d futhark_new_i32_1d(struct futhark_context ctx, int32_t data, int64_t dim0) Asynchronously create a new array based on the given data.
 The dimensions express the number of elements.
 The data is copied into the new value.
+It is the caller's responsibility to eventually call futhark_free_i32_1d(). - data is copied into the new value.
+It is the caller's responsibility to eventually call futhark_free_i Multi-dimensional arrays are assumed to be in row-major form.
+Returns NULL on failure. - struct futhark_i32_1d futhark_new_raw_i32_1d(struct futhark_context ctx, char data, int offset, int64_t dim0) Create an array based on raw data, as well as an offset into it.
+This differs little from futhark_i32_1d() when using the c backend, but when using e.g. the opencl backend, the data parameter will be a cl_mem.
 It is the caller's responsibility to eventually call futhark_free_i32_1d().
-Multi-dimensional arrays are assumed to be in row-major form.
-Returns NULL on failure.

-struct futhark_i32_1d futhark_new_raw_i32_1d (struct futhark_context ctx, char data, int offset, int64_t dim0)

-Create an array based on raw data, as well as an offset into it.
-This differs little from $futhark_i32_1d()$ when using the c backend, but when using e.g. the opencl backend, the data parameter will be a cl_mem.
-It is the caller's responsibility to eventually call $futhark_free_i32_1d()$.
-Returns NULL on failure.

-int futhark_free_i32_1d (struct futhark_context ctx, struct futhark_i32_1d arr)
+Returns NULL on failure. - int futhark_free_i32_1d(struct futhark context ctx, struct futhark i32 1d arr)